BestPlayerMMIII/GitCMS/docs/blog/BLOG.md

 - Reduced bandwidth for previews
 - Browser caching of thumbnails
 - Thumbnails versioned with originals
-- Works offline (no runtime generation needed)
+- No runtime generation needed

 **Benefits Over Runtime Generation**: